Which city is cheaper, Lille or Reims?

 Reims usually gets less rain in October than Lille.
 Reims gets 52 mm (2 in) of rain, while Lille receives 78 mm (3.1 in) of rain this time of the year.

 Both Lille and Reims are popular destinations to visit in the winter with plenty of activities.
+Many travelers come to Reims for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Lille in the winter for the museums, the shopping scene, and the cuisine.

 Lille can get quite cold in the winter.
 Be prepared for some very cold days in Reims.
 In the winter, Reims is cooler than Lille.
-Typically, the winter temperatures in Reims in January are around 3°C (37°F), and Lille is about 3°C (38°F).
+Typically, the winter temperatures in Reims in January average around 3°C (37°F), and Lille averages at about 3°C (38°F).

 Reims usually receives around the same amount of sunshine as Lille during winter.
 Reims gets 50 hours of sunny skies, while Lille receives 47 hours of full sun in the winter.